 Words and expressions defined in the Terms and Conditions of the Covered Bonds below or elsewhere in this Base Prospectus have the same meanings in this Risk Factors section, unless the contrary intention appears.
 Risk factors have been grouped as set out below:

-- I. Risks related to the market in which KBC Bank Group operates - II.
-Risks related to KBC Bank Group and its business - III.
-Risks relating to the Special Estate and the Covered Bonds - IV.
-Factors which are material for the purpose of assessing the market risks associated with Covered Bonds issued under the Programme - IV.
-A. Risks related to the market generally - IV.
-B. Risks related to the structure of a particular issue of Covered Bonds - IV.
-C. Risks related to Covered Bonds generally
+- I. Risks related to the market in which the Group operates - II.
+Risks related to the Group and its business - III.
+Other risks relating to the Group - IV.
+Risks relating to the Special Estate and the Covered Bonds

+V. Factors which are material for the purpose of assessing the market risks associated with Covered Bonds issued under the Programme

+- V. A. Risks related to the market generally - V. B. Risks related to the structure of a particular issue of Covered Bonds - V. C. Risks related to Covered Bonds generally